mirellesv/git/README.md

 # git
-Everything that I've done to learn about Git and GitHub.
+Everything that I've done to learn about Git and GitHub!